 To get the most from your stretch mark massage, we recommend first applying a healthy dollop of cream to your fingertips.
 Then, massage this cream into your skin using gentle pressure and small circular movements.
 Do this every day for amazing results.

-How To Get Rid Of Stretch Marks After Pregnancy
+How To Reduce The Appearance Of Stretch Marks After Pregnancy

 If you’re already suffering from stretch marks, don’t worry.
-Getting rid of stretch marks after pregnancy is not impossible.
+Reducing the appearance of stretch marks after pregnancy is not impossible.
 Here are our best treatment tips.

 1. Apply An Ultra-Targeted Treatment